-And if you’re doing any of kind of SEO, social media, or PPC advertising without buyer personas, there’s a very strong chance that you’re either (a) spinning your wheels or (b) spamming the search engines with crappy, self-serving content that no one wants to read.
+And if you’re doing any SEO, social media, or PPC advertising without buyer personas, there’s a very strong chance that you’re either (a) spinning your wheels or (b) spamming the search engines with crappy, self-serving content that no one wants to read.

 Convert Website Visitors into Highly-Qualified Leads

-If your firm has any kind of sales cycle, it’s extremely unlikely that first-time visitors to your website will be ready to buy on the spot.
+If your firm has any sales cycle, it’s extremely unlikely that first-time visitors to your website will be ready to buy on the spot.

-So you need a way to take all of those highly-qualified website visitors that you’ve attracted with your great content and convert them into highly-qualified leads.
+So you need a way to convert all of those highly-qualified website visitors you’ve attracted with your great content and convert them into highly-qualified leads.
 This way, you can begin a relationship with them over time as they navigate the buyer’s journey.

-To do this, your website will need persona-specific and contextually-relevant calls to action (CTAs), forms, landing pages, confirmation pages, and confirmation emails.
+Your website will need persona-specific and contextually-relevant calls to action (CTAs), forms, landing pages, confirmation pages, and confirmation emails to do this.

-Fear not, the free inbound certification program from HubSpot will help you get up to speed on how you can convert more of your website visitors into highly-qualified leads, so you can fill up the top of your IT sales funnel.
+Fear not; the free inbound certification program from HubSpot will help you get up to speed on how you can convert more of your website visitors into highly-qualified leads so that you can fill up the top of your IT sales funnel.

 Close Leads into New Clients